Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 We made sure to enlist some applicable solutions below and help you address this as soon as possible.

-Fix high CPU usage caused by Microsoft Excel
+How can I Fix the high CPU usage caused by Microsoft Excel?

 Also, try running the application as admin.
 Here’s how to grant administrative permissions to Excel: